cgi-js/cgi-js/README.md

 [cgijs](https://www.npmjs.com/package/cgijs) library has been created to address following use cases:

 - working with CGI / interpreted languages from any Node.js app
-- using any CGI apps with electron as demonstrated in functioning [desktop-cgi](https://github.com/ganeshkbhat/desktop-cgi) app
+- using any CGI / interpreted languages apps with electron as demonstrated in functioning [desktop-cgi](https://github.com/ganeshkbhat/desktop-cgi) app

 # Technical Specifications